LorenvXn/mu3/README.md

 ```

-If you are asking yourselves why I did not bother with the usual directories (default, tasks, roles, meta) ... etc,
+If you are asking yourselves why I did not bother with the usual directories (default, tasks, roles, meta) ...
-well, it's a very boring and corporate approach, and I like chaos.
+well, it's a very boring and corporate approach, and I am a big fan of chaos.

 Whatevs!
 Onto the presentation...